dirkwhoffmann/DeepDrill/docs/Tutorials/ZoomVideos.md

 # Computing Zoom Videos

 In this tutorial, you'll learn how to create Mandelbrot zoom videos using the DeepDrill tool chain.
-In particular, we are going to compute the following two videos that are available on Youtube:
+In particular, we are going to compute the following  video which is available on Youtube:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ph3vJASDVaE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>